2nd Chamber CarignanR175.00Read more

 I am incredibly excited to share this wine on the platform.
 I first came across it when I had advanced somewhat on my wine journey and was drinking and tasting international wines more frequently.

 I was completely blown away, it is 100% Syrah from the Southern Rhone which is somewhat uncommon.
 I had never tasted a Syrah like it, more than that I had no idea that a Syrah could taste like that.
-Medium bodied, aromatic and perfumed, refreshing acidity it was just fantastic.
+Medium bodied, aromatic and perfumed, refreshing acidity… it’s just fantastic.
 I have been a huge fan ever since.
 It is a real privilege to hopefully share a similar experience with you.

 The 2019 vintage is particularly good.
 Aside from the aromatics and texture that I have always enjoyed, the fruit on this is incredibly pure and expressive.
 It really completes the wine for me and really is one of the most exciting wines we have put on the platform.

 Like on offer number 7 the two wines are similar but two very different examples from the Northern and Southern hemispheres.
 A classic old and new world comparison if you will.
-What is most exciting though it is a showcase of excellent South African Syrah vs a Cotes du Rhone Syrah.
+What is most exciting though, is that it is a showcase of excellent South African Syrah vs a Cotes du Rhone Syrah.

 Colmant Sec ReserveR265.00Add to basket